-We scour the internet consuming every piece of information, every download and every video we can lay our eyes on.
+We scour the internet consuming every piece of information, and video we can lay our eyes on.

 The problem is, since we often spend so much time digesting other people’s advice and suggestions, we never actually get started with what we want to do.

 Here’s an example from my own life.

 When I started my blog, I wanted it to be perfect.

 I paid for an online blogging course, and the first tip was: find a niche.